pkgcore/pkgcore/doc/dev-notes/config.rst

 Overview from load_config() to instantiated repo
 ------------------------------------------------

-When you call load_config() it looks up what config files are available (/etc/pkgcore.conf, ~/.pkgcore.conf, /etc/portage/make.conf) and loads them.
+When you call load_config() it looks up what config files are available (/etc/pkgcore/pkgcore.conf, ~/.config/pkgcore/pkgcore.conf, /etc/portage/make.conf) and loads them.
 This produces a dict mapping section names to ConfigSection instances.
-For the ini-format pkgcore.conf files this is straightforward, for make.conf this is a lot of work done in pkgcore.config.portage_conf.
+For the ini-format pkgcore.conf files this is straightforward, for make.conf this is a lot of work done in pkgcore.ebuild.portage_conf.
 I'm not going to describe that module here, read the source for details.

 The ConfigSections have a pretty straightforward api: they work like dicts but get passed a string describing what "type" the value should